 What is Allopurinol?

 Allopurinol is the active ingredient within Zyloprim.
 It is a medication that falls in line with Medicare’s Tier 1, which are usually inexpensive generics.
 But what is Zyloprim exactly?
 Allopurinol is a medication that is used to treat gout and certain types of kidney stones.
 It is also used to prevent uric acid levels in people that are receiving chemotherapy for cancer.
-When taken, this medication is put to work by reducing the amount of uric acids that are made by the body, since it is these increased uric acid levels that cause the gout and the kidney problems in the first place.
+When taken, this medication is put to work by reducing the number of uric acids that are made by the body, since it is these increased uric acid levels that cause the gout and the kidney problems in the first place.
 This medication comes in three different strengths which are 100mg, 200mg, and 300mg.
 If you have any questions regarding this medication or any inquiries in general, feel free to give us a call at our toll free number 1-877-385-8998.

 How long does it take for Allopurinol to lower uric acid levels?